 Believe it or not, owners should strive to set their employee productivity goal to be 75% to 80%.
 If productivity reaches above 80%, customer service issues could arise because Service Providers will be too busy to perform essential aspects of their job, such as upselling and engaging with clients.

-and reach your staff’s optimal output, ensure your team is well versed in your products, services, and specialties.
+To improve productivity and reach your staff’s optimal output, ensure your team is well versed in your products, services, and specialties.
 This knowledge, along with customer engagement practice, can help lead to a more productive team that can both answer client questions and steer them in the direction of their next favorite product or service.

 For Meevo 2 users, running the MA200 report can help you track employee performance.
 The MA060 is also a valuable report for measuring productivity.